SIBO: Symptoms, Causes and Natural Support Strategies

 These acids help to kill off bacteria and improve the production of digestive juices such as hydrochloric acid, bile and pancreatic enzymes.
 Drink them between meals and before a meal to improve digestion function.

 7. Intermittent Fasting: I have my SIBO clients do intermittent fasting where they only consume foods between a 6-8 hour eating window each day.
 The fasting window helps to starve down the bacteria and reduce their count.
 It also helps enhance the healing process and the restoration of the gut lining.
-Read this article for more information in Int Fasting.
+Read this article for more information on intermittent fasting.

 Liquid nutrition is easy on the digestive system and reduces stress on the stomach, liver, gallbladder, pancreas and intestines.
 This enhances the healing process of the body.

-9. Fermented Foods: Begin slowly adding in fermented veggies such as organic and live sauerkraut, kimchii, natural pickles, coconut water kefir and coconut yogurt.
-Consuming a few tbsps throughout the day and especially with any larger meals is especially helpful.
+9. Fermented Foods: Begin slowly adding in fermented veggies such as organic and live sauerkraut, kimchi, natural pickles, coconut water kefir and coconut yogurt.
+Consuming a few tbsps. throughout the day and especially with any larger meals is especially helpful.

 10. Oil Pulling: Doing oil pulling with coconut oil and a drop of essential oils is especially helpful.
 This process reduces the microbial load on the body and improves immunity.
 Read this article on oil pulling here